-An omnibus of the four Shit that Pisses Me Off volumes,* plus over a hundred additional pieces, some of which were previously in The Philosophers’ Magazine, Philosophy Now, Humanist in Canada, and Victoria Times Colonist, some of which are previously unpublished.
-(Note: this 2nd edn includes almost all of the pieces in the 1st edn, plus more than eighty additional pieces.)
+Note that this is an omnibus of the four Shit that Pisses Me Off volumes (minus the pieces that address sexism, which are anthologized in Sexist Shit that Pisses Me Off), plus over a hundred additional pieces, some of which were previously in The Philosophers’ Magazine, Philosophy Now, Humanist in Canada, and Victoria Times Colonist, some of which are previously unpublished.

 If you’d like an ebook version, it’s available in Kindle, Kobo, NookBook, and iBook, but you can download it as an epub or pdf right here!
 For free.
 (And here’s why.)

 (And if anyone feels inclined to write some sort of reader response which I can post here and elsewhere, please do send it to me!)
 (And thanks!)

 “An excellent collection of thought-provoking essays and short pieces.
 Just Think about It!
 (2nd edn) covers an amazingly wide range of topics that really made me think and reconsider my life, my choices, and our business-as-usual world.
 So much of what we are bombarded with on social media and mass media, so-called “op-eds,” are just a lot of noise; this author provides something very different.
 These are thought pieces, succinctly and logically presented for one’s consideration.
 I came away feeling like I’d had a meaningful interaction and I really enjoyed and appreciated it.”
 Karen Siddall, Amazon 4/5